 Emerging Leaders Frequently Asked Questions

-For in-state or border county students, the scholarship is $5,500 per year, and it is split between fall and spring semester installments.
+For in-state and border county students, the scholarship is $5,500 per year, and it is split between fall and spring semester installments.
 Out-of-state students can also receive an amount to pay the difference between in-state and out-of-state tuition.
 This amount can vary because of the 250R vs. fully out-of-state charges.

-The program can accept up to 30 students with each incoming freshman class.
+The program can accept up to 35 students with each incoming freshman class.
 A portion of those spaces are available to out-of-state students.

 All completed applications are reviewed.
 Due to application volume, we are unable to commit to communicating when an application has been received.
 The review process takes a look at all application components and utilizes a rubric to assign scores to the essays, high school involvement, and academics of all candidates.
 At the end of that review, about 100 candidates are invited to interview with program staff and students.

-From the February 1st application deadline through to the initial round of selections, the process takes between 6 and 8 weeks.
+From the February 1 application deadline through to the initial round of selections, the process takes between 6 and 8 weeks.
 All applicants should anticipate some response by the end of March.

-Once a student arrives on campus, the obligations are different for each year in the program, but they include special coursework, student involvements, professional development, community service, and leadership speaker attendance.
+Once a student arrives on campus, the obligations are different for each year in the program, but they include special coursework, student involvement, professional development, community service, and leadership speaker attendance.
 A thorough review for each year is available on the Current EL webpage.
 For some, it may sound like an overwhelming amount of requirements, but it should take most an average of 3-5 hours per week.
 Students are guided through their program experiences by staff members and upperclassmen.